-You may also make self-payments to continue coverage if all of the following rules are met:
+You may also make self-payments to continue coverage, up to the level of benefits (Class I or Class II) you had prior to the strike, if all of the following rules are met:

 - Your CBA has expired. - Your employer is involved in collective bargaining with the union and an impasse has been reached. - The union certifies that affirmative actions are being taken to continue the collective bargaining relationship with the Employer.